Emmanuel-Ankoh/Emmanuel-Ankoh.github.io/README.md

 - Resume URL: Link used for the Resume button
 - Contact Intro: Short text shown at the top of the Contact page
 - Socials: GitHub, LinkedIn, Twitter, Email – used across the footer/home
+- Extended socials: Instagram, YouTube, Stack Overflow (all optional)
 - Location & Phone: Standard profile details shown on the Home page
 - Availability: Toggle to show an "Open to work" badge on the Home page
 - About Body: Rich text editor (Quill) for the About page body
 	- Server-side sanitization is applied (sanitize-html with a safe whitelist)
+- Mission Statement: Short blurb used on the hero section and skills page
 - Timeline: Simple text input.
 One item per line.
 Format is flexible:
 	- year | title | subtitle | description (pipe-separated), or
 	- title | description, or